pandoracat/webpack-demos/demos/04.loaders/ReadMe.md

 - 01.basic

 This demo is about how to import css file in a Javascript file.
 Through [01.basic](01.basic), you can have a basic understanding of how a loader works and what a loader is.

+- 02.evaluated/executed

+[This demo](02.evaluated/executed) shows that laoders are evaluated/executed from right to left and how to handle sass file by using webpack.